This blog is written by our clinical psychologist Meenakshi Chopra, MSc, MPhil.

 - Talk to your loved ones and share your concerns.

 Maintaining one’s mental health is of the utmost priority at the moment.
 Several mental health professionals are providing tele counselling services to assist people in adjusting with the situation and alleviating their distress.
-We, at Samvedna Senior Care are completely devoted to help you cope with your stress, fears and anxiety.
+We, at Samvedna Care are completely devoted to help you cope with your stress, fears and anxiety.
 Please feel free to reach out to us in case of any mental health needs.
 We are here for you.